W. G. Price: Move to Australia

-In 1906 he was contracted by the Melbourne City Council to give weekly recitals for a period of twelve months; he arrived in Adelaide by the RMS India and arrived in Melbourne by the Express on 10 September 1906.
+In 1906, Price was contracted by the Melbourne City Council to give weekly recitals for a period of twelve months.
+He travelled to Adelaide on the RMS India and arrived in Melbourne by the Express on 10 September 1906.

 His first recital, on 6 October, was well received by a capacity audience.
 Subsequent attendances were disappointing, but increased over the succeeding weeks, from 200 to 400, such that the Council decided to offer him the position of City Organist.
 Price was agreeable to settling in Melbourne, so his contract was extended in June 1907 by a further three years at £400 per annum.

 His recitals, whose audiences were predominantly male, included his own compositions, which were well received.

 In 1912 he took on the additional role of organist and choirmaster of St John's Anglican Church, Toorak, a position he held for nearly four years.
 He was succeeded by A. H. Nickson.

 He took private students, also served as lecturer and examiner on the staff of the University of Melbourne Conservatorium of Music.

 In the early hours of Sunday 1 February 1925 the concert hall of Melbourne Town Hall was destroyed by fire, and with it the Hill and Son organ.

 The Town Hall was largely rebuilt on the existing site at the corner of Swanston and Collins streets, but extended over the area previously occupied by the Victoria Coffee Palace.
 The decision on specification and construction of the new organ was left to Price and the organ attendant, H. M. Palmer.

 A primary consideration was that it should be in no way inferior to its Sydney counterpart.